CraigWhiteART/CropPNG/README.md

 # CropPNG

-CropPNG is a lightweight and super-fast C# program for cropping PNG images with minimal overhead.
+CropPNG is a lightweight and super-fast C# program for cropping PNG/JPG/GIF/BMP images with minimal overhead.
 It leverages **BmpPixelSnoop** for efficient pixel manipulation.

 ## Features
 - Overwrites the original file by default.